TheJacksonLaboratory/acm-bcb-singularity2021/section_03.md

 #Scientific Containers

 There are many advantages in using containers.
-In the relm of scitenific computation containers facilitate scaleable acritcutres that are flexable.
+In the realm of scientific computation containers facilitate scalable architectures that are flexible.

-Containers support many scientific disiplines and have established repositories that can be utilized.
+Containers support many scientific disciplines and have established repositories that can be utilized.

 ## Docker/Singularity Hub